 Sorrowland merges genres and upends them in this horror-filled, fantastical tale.
 While seven months pregnant, Vern escapes a cult where she was a child bride, then gives birth and goes on the run with her twin children.
 Critics and fans praise this 2021 book for its brilliant Gothic plotting and riveting originality in its presentation of America’s brutal history of racial oppression.
 For a real-world approach to this topic, check out these essential books about racism.

 Enter a botanical wonderland in this contemporary young adult novel about a girl and a magical grand estate.
-Briseis finds that she’s inherited a grand mansion with a thriving garden, but all of the plants are alive in unexpected ways and she has the power to move them.
-It’s an exciting second novel from the author of the best-selling fairy tale redux Cinderella Is Dead.
+Briseis finds that she’s inherited a grand mansion with a thriving garden, but all the plants are alive in unexpected ways and she has the power to move them.
+It’s an exciting second novel from the author of the bestselling fairy-tale redux Cinderella Is Dead.

 No list of the best fantasy books of all time would be complete without Lewis Carroll’s beloved fantasy, published in 1865 but still widely read (and watched) today.
 Alice falls down the rabbit hole, of course, and emerges in a true wonderland.
 Return to this early classic of the genre, filled with madcap adventures and oddball characters that build a world beyond imagination, as young Alice makes her way through the strangest of places.

-Author Christopher Paolini started writing Eragon, the first book in this addicting four-part young adult fantasy series, as a teenager.
-The hugely popular novel, which spent more than a year on best seller lists, follows a teen boy, Eragon, who discovers a mysterious dragon egg.
-Once it hatches, he finds himself bonded with Saphira, the dragon who emerges, and thrown into an odyssey in a world of elves, magic, dragon riders, and adventure.
+Author Christopher Paolini was a teenager when he started writing Eragon, the first book in this addicting four-part young adult fantasy series.
+The hugely popular novel, which spent more than a year on bestseller lists, follows a teen boy, Eragon, who discovers a mysterious dragon egg.
+Once it hatches, he finds himself bonded with Saphira, the dragon that emerges, and thrown into an odyssey in a world of elves, magic, dragon riders and adventure.
 If you love fantasy, it just may be the perfect beach read for your next vacation.

-Fall into Book 1 of Patrick Rothfuss’ Kingkiller Chronicle, The Name of the Wind, if you’re looking for a world-building fantasy series told in poetic language.
+Fall into book one of Patrick Rothfuss’s The Kingkiller Chronicle, The Name of the Wind, if you’re looking for a world-building fantasy series told in poetic language.
 You’ll follow the mythic wizard Kvothe as he chronicles an intricate history both tragic and heroic.
 Prepare for 700-plus mesmerizing pages of riveting action with twists and turns set in an elaborate world and across two timelines.
 You’ll be glad there’s another book in the series (and a third supposedly coming … sometime!) when you reach the end.

-The first in the series, The Lies of Locke Lamora, is both brutal and witty.
+The first book in the series, The Lies of Locke Lamora, is both witty and brutal.
 Brace yourself for a genre-defying adventure that sets a crime caper in a fantasy world.
 Scott Lynch’s debut follows the Gentlemen Bastards, a gang of elite crooks in Camorr, a Venice-inspired world created with elaborate detail and a dash of Dickens.
-The novel alternates between the hero’s orphan childhood and his adult exploits as a brilliant con man taking down noblemen, an underworld ruler, and the shadowy Gray King.
+The novel alternates between the hero’s orphan childhood and his adult exploits as a brilliant con man taking down noblemen, an underworld ruler and the shadowy Gray King.
 If this premise piques your interest, you might also get caught up in these true crime books.

 These complex fantasy books are known for pulling readers into their enthralling universe and holding them rapt until the last page.
 The first book (of 15!) in this series, The Eye of the World, is 800-plus pages of immersive fantasy that centers on Moiraine Damodred, who’s on a quest to find a prophesied hero who will fight the Dark One and save the world.
 Read this book and then curl up with the 2021 Amazon Prime series based on it.
 For something that’s less of a time commitment, check out these beloved short books.

 While these books were written for children, adults also love the stories about four young World War II–era siblings who find themselves transported to a world filled with mythical creatures and talking animals.
-In The Lion, the Witch and the Wardrobe, the best-known (technically the second, chronologically) book in the series, you’ll travel to wintry, fantastical Narnia, where the wicked White Queen baits one of the brothers to betray his family.
+In The Lion, the Witch and the Wardrobe, the best-known book in the series (though actually the second, chronologically), you’ll travel to wintry, fantastical Narnia, where the wicked White Queen baits one of the brothers to betray his family.
 These books are heavy on symbolism and themes of kindness and redemption.